italia/ICDP-PND-circolazione-riuso-docs/bibliografia-essenziale.rst

 Kelly K. (2013), *Images of works of art in museum collection: the experience of Open Access*, London, Andrew W. Mellon Foundation.

-Sanderhoff M. (a cura di), `Sharing is caring.
-Openness and sharing in the cultural heritage sector <https://www.smk.dk/wp-content/uploads/2018/10/94124_sharing_is_Caring_UK.pdf>`__, Copenhagen, 2018.
+Sanderhoff M. (2018, a cura di), `Sharing is caring.
+Openness and sharing in the cultural heritage sector <https://www.smk.dk/wp-content/uploads/2018/10/94124_sharing_is_Caring_UK.pdf>`__, Copenhagen.

 Valeonti F., Terras M., Hudson Smith A. (2019), *How open in OpenGLAM?
 Identifying barriers to commercial and non-commercial reuse of digitised